Texas's 26th congressional district

-Texas's 26th congressional district of the United States House of Representatives includes rural Cooke County to the north and some of Wise County to the West and includes parts of Denton County, including Flower Mound, Lewisville and parts of Corinth, Carrollton, Little Elm and The Colony.
-The current Representative is Michael C. Burgess.
+Texas' 26th congressional district of the United States House of Representatives includes rural Cooke County to the north and some of Wise County to the West and includes parts of Denton County, including Flower Mound, Lewisville and parts of Corinth, Carrollton, Little Elm and The Colony.
+The current Representative is Brandon Gill.
 The district is best known as the seat of former House Majority Leader Dick Armey.

 History

-The district was created as a result of the redistricting cycle after the 1980 Census, due to the population growth in Texas and Denton County, specifically in its southern sector.
-Since its creation, the district has been based in Denton County, one of Texas's fastest-growing counties.
+The district was created as a result of the redistricting cycle after the 1980 census, due to the population growth in Texas and Denton County, specifically in its southern sector.
+Since its creation, the district has been based in Denton County, one of Texas' fastest-growing counties.

 Democrat Tom Vandergriff was the first person to represent the district, winning in 1982.
 Vandergriff narrowly lost to Republican Dick Armey in 1984, and the seat has continuously been held by Republicans ever since.
 Indeed, since Vandergriff's defeat in 1984, no Democrat has crossed the 40 percent mark.
-As Denton County has become overwhelmingly Republican in recent years (all but one county officeholder is Republican, as is all but one member of the Texas Legislature representing the county), the 26th district is considered a "safe seat" for the GOP.
+As Denton County has become overwhelmingly Republican in recent years (all but one county officeholder is Republican, as are all members of the Texas Legislature representing the county), the 26th district is considered a "safe seat" for the GOP.

 Since the 2010 redistricting, the 26th district has included most of Denton County (except the southeast portion) and a portion of north central Tarrant County.

 However, the district has been trending Democratic in recent years.
 Donald Trump carried it by 14 points in 2020, while Mitt Romney had carried it by 37 in 2012.

-After the 2020 Census, rapid growth resulted in significant changes in the composition of the district.
-For the first time since the district's creation, the City of Denton, the county seat of Denton County, will not be a part of the district.
-It was instead shifted to the Panhandle-based 13th district.
+After the 2020 census, rapid growth resulted in significant changes in the composition of the district.
+For the first time since the district's creation, the City of Denton, the county seat of Denton County, will not be entirely located in the district.
+Instead, all but a sliver of the city was shifted to the heavily Republican Panhandle-based 13th district.
 The 26th also lost its small share of Frisco.
-To make up for the loss of population, portions of Wise County and all of Cooke County will become part of the district.
-Lewisville will become the largest city in the district.
+To make up for the loss of population, portions of Wise County and all of Cooke County were drawn into the district.
+Lewisville will become the largest city entirely in the district.

 Denton had become increasingly friendly to Democrats in recent years, and voting trends suggested that under the previous map, the 26th could have potentially become competitive.
 The redrawn 26th, on the other hand, is considered slightly more Republican than its predecessor.